TenebrisNoctua/ClassPP/docs/tutorials/types.md

 # Types

-Currently, Class++ only supports automatic type completion to a limited extent, and requires custom types to be created to use all of the type completion features of Luau.<br>
+## Intellisense

+Class++ has been rewritten from ground up, to support the new type-solver and its capabilities.
+This allows Class++ to be more intelligent with the `class` and `object` types, finally allowing the intellisense to be far better than what it used to be.

 ```lua
 local Person = class "Person" {